I Built an MCP Server to Fix Gemini Image Generation's Square-Only Limitation

 • Get production-ready images without leaving your workflow

-The image quality from Gemini's image generation is genuinely impressive — the usual AI artifacts show up occasionally, but the baseline quality is high enough that I'd call the results practically production-ready for many use cases.
+The image quality from Gemini's image generation is genuinely impressive: the usual AI artifacts show up occasionally, but the baseline quality is high enough that I'd call the results practically production-ready for many use cases.

 Get It

 Source code is on GitHub.
 If you're building a website or game and want quick, high-quality AI-generated images without leaving your editor, give it a try.
+And if you want your AI agent to manage project tasks too, check out AGINEAR, same MCP pattern, applied to project management.